Vlad-Lee/airbnb-pricing-analysis/README.md

 ### Price by Room Type
 ![Room Type](figures/median_price_room_type.png)

-## Research Question
-How do Airbnb prices vary across Seattle neighborhoods, and what listing characteristics help explain those differences?

 ## My Contribution
 - Cleaned and prepared the dataset for analysis
 - Handled missing price data by backfilling from prior quarter data where available
 - Trimmed extreme outliers to reduce skew
-- Filtered to comparable short term listings
+- Filtered to comparable short-term listings
 - Conducted analysis of price variation across neighborhood groups
 - Interpreted spatial pricing patterns and their relationship to listing characteristics